Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/DP700-Gettingstarted/M01-Gettingstarted.md

 1. **Create and use Dataflows (Gen2) in Microsoft Fabric**: You will learn how to create and configure Dataflows (Gen2) to connect to data sources and perform transformations using Power Query Online.
 This task introduces the core features of Dataflows and demonstrates how they can be used in pipelines or Power BI datasets.

-1. **Get started with Real-Time Intelligence in Microsoft Fabric**: You will learn how to use Real-Time Intelligence features in Microsoft Fabric to ingest, analyze, and visualize streaming data.
-This task focuses on building a real-time analytics solution using a live stream of stock market data.

-1. **Ingest real-time data with Eventstream in Microsoft Fabric**: You will learn how to use Eventstream in Microsoft Fabric to capture, transform, and route real-time event data.
-This task involves ingesting live data from a bike-share system and configuring the stream to send processed events to various destinations.

-1. **Work with data in a Microsoft Fabric eventhouse**: You will learn how to create and use an eventhouse in Microsoft Fabric to store and query real-time event data.
-This task involves populating the eventhouse with sample taxi ride data and using KQL and SQL to analyze the information.

 ## Pre-requisites

 - Basic familiarity with Apache Spark and notebooks (e.g., using PySpark)